FrankTimmons/TODODEX.Solution/README.md

 ## Description

-This is an API built on ASP.NET Core MVC that's populated with seed data of the ToDos that we created.
+This is an API built on ASP.NET Core MVC that's populated with seed data of TODO characters
 _Written in C#_

 ---